OceanParcels/plasticparcels/paper/paper.md

 **Paragraph on approach to solve said problem** Lagrangian ocean analysis, where virtual particles are tracked in hydrodynamic flow fields, is widely used to uncover and investigate the pathways and timescales of the dispersion of plastic particulates in the ocean [@Lebreton2012, @Hardesty2017, @JalonRojas2019, @Chassignet2021, @Kaandorp2023].
 However, two important questions arise when performing such Lagrangian simulations.
 Firstly, what physical processes drive the transport and dispersal of a plastic particle?
 The properties of plastic particles (e.g., size, shape, and density) determine what the dominant physical processes are at play, and due to the chaotic nature of the ocean, plastics of different properties will have unique dispersal patterns and transport behaviours.
 Current state-of-the-art ocean models are either too coarse in resolution to capture these processes, or disregard these processes entirely, and so parameterising these processes is important in modelling their effects.
 Secondly, what are the initial release locations and concentrations of marine plastic pollution?
 Predicting spatial maps of future plastic concentrations is, in effect, an initial value problem, relying on accurate initial conditions for a realistic simulation output.

-The past decade has seen a growing number of community-developed software packages for Lagrangian simulations [@Paris2013, @Fredj2016, @Lange2017, @Doos2017, @Dagestad2018, @JalonRojas2019, @Delandmeter2019].
+The past decade has seen a growing number of community-developed software packages for performing Lagrangian simulations [@Paris2013, @Fredj2016, @Lange2017, @Doos2017, @Dagestad2018, @JalonRojas2019, @Delandmeter2019].
 In many cases, these packages are specific to particular particle classes, or hydrodynamic models, and can be inflexible or difficult to integrate into different applications.
 In the case of plastic dispersal simulations, where the physical processes are still under research and development [@vanSebille2020], a flexible and modular approach to performing Lagrangian simulations is necessary for rapid plastic disperal simulations, as well as for prototyping, developing, and testing new physical process parameterisations.

 **Who is PP designed for (maybe for summary?)**
 Here, we have developed `PlasticParcels` to unify plastic dispersion modelling into one easy-to-use (user friendly?) code.
 While `PlasticParcels` has been designed for researchers who perform plastic particle dispersion simulations, it is equally useful to ... (finish off paragraph).